Probably thanks to the wild popularity of white paint colors, I have been spotting black doors everywhere lately, and I don’t mean from the street!

 Spray Wizards Painting went for it in this billiards room, and carried the black trim all the way around the room:

-They chose Sherwin Williams Whitetail for the wall color in this room, and Iron Ore for the black.
+The homeowners chose Sherwin Williams Whitetail for the wall color in this room, and Iron Ore for the black.

-(Full warning: Iron Ore is more of a charcoal, it just looks black in this basement, and Whitetail is quite a warm white.)
+(Full warning: Iron Ore is more of a charcoal, it just looks black in this basement, and Whitetail is a warm white.)

 GMD Painting created a color block black-and-white moment in this entryway, by painting the inside of the front door, all of the trim, and the wall, solid black: